timebertt/thesis-controller-sharding/content/50-implementation.md

 The sample operator should fulfill the following criteria so that the most important aspects of sharding in Kubernetes controllers can be covered and evaluated:

 1. The operator should be composed of a single controller performing reconciliations for one (custom) resource.
-With this, the operator's capacity and throughput can be measured and compared more easily as they are mainly determined by the amount and event rate of this one resource.
+With this, the operator's capacity and throughput can be measured and compared more easily as they are mainly determined by the amount of objects and event rate for this one resource.

 2. In addition to watching the reconciled objects, the controller should also watch all relevant objects.
 This includes owned objects, that the controller manages for realizing the intent of the reconciled objects.
 Also, it should watch objects that might be referenced by multiple reconciled objects.
-Both of these scenarios are common upon controllers, which makes the example operator a good representative.
+Both of these are common patterns in controllers, which makes the example operator a good representative.

 3. Finally, the operator needs to follow controller best practices [@k8sdesign].
 Most importantly, it should be level-based, meaning it performs reconciliations purely based on desired state and currently observed state but independent of observed changes to these states.